by Mike Ratliff

 Praise and worship is a huge part of getting spiritually in place to stand and not fall.
 That is why the Psalms are so important to God’s people.
 Let’s look at Psalm 30.
 Verse 5 in this Psalm has been called one of the most worshipful testimonies from the scriptures.
 The principle in this passage is found also in Isaiah 54:7,8, John 16:20-22, and 2 Corinthians 4:17.

-1 I will extol you, O Lord, for you have drawn me up
+1 I will extol You, O LORD, for You have lifted me up,

-and have not let my foes rejoice over me.
-(Psalm 30:1 ESV)
+And have not let my enemies rejoice over me.
+Psalm 30:1 (NASB)

-The emergent people and the Purpose Driven people are constantly accusing us of divisiveness.
+Those pseudo Christian leaders who are all about creating their own “church empires” through marketing techniques and being culturally relevant are constantly accusing us of divisiveness.
 Why?
 We point out the areas of their words which are contrary to the clear teaching from the Word of God.
 We must do this.
 This is mandated in scripture that we do not allow false teachers and false prophets to be proclaimed as valid when they aren’t.
 As a result, the wrath of these people is something to behold.
 Their attacks are personal.
 They seem to have homing devices in their war heads aiming right at our vulnerable areas.
 Sometimes these fellows say something very clever and their buddies all rejoice and pat each other on the back as if they have won a great victory, but it is an illusion.
 They say it’s wrong for professing Christians to be opposed.
 Unity is what is most important.
 However, this verse, Psalm 30:1, tells us that Christians do have foes.
 What is tragic is that the ones we seem to have to battle the most are other professing Christians who have infiltrated the Church.

 James told my dad that he was terrified.
 Johnnie was asking their dad what they should do.
 Robert calmly looked at the Coyotes then looked up at the night sky.
 Then the looked each of the boys in the face and said, “Well, I guess we’ll just have to sleep in the wagons tonight boys.”
 This man participated in one of the land runs in Oklahoma.
 That is how I came to be an Oklahoman I suppose.
 In any case, I inherited that character trait from my Great Grandfather Ratliff in that I am not fearful.
 I never panic.
 When the spiritual attacks come I do get concerned.
 Usually, I am very surprised.
 I react sometimes in anger, but never fear.
 However, I have found that I can only stand and NOT SIN if I start with God when the attacks come.